seaofproblems/Byi-on-PT/README.md

  - I'm not going to avoid you just because you ships the ships that I don't like ;3, ofc if you respect me back.
 I will try my best to hold the converstations, and will try my best to end if we're in a fight...
 I hate fighting over stupid things that we both will live ><.
  - Please I don't wanna talk with anger issues people,..
 I'm scared of angry people.
 Because I might say things that triggered you
  - One more thing that I'm 16, if you're under 13 then erm its alright?
 I won't say anything stupid, but best to just stay away from me. (except my sister Mizu! ><)
  - I don't hide/block people, I only hide/block them for few minutes when I feel uncomfortable.
+I would be really sad if people hid/blocked me :(